 • Manufacturer-sponsored schools.

 You might also want to catch up on your reading.
-Check out the Sanding & Finishing link on this site.
+Check out the Sanding & Finishing link on this site and the Content Toolbox link below.
 Another good source is the NWFA Technical Manual B200: Sanding and Finishing.—G.A.F.